Swimming

 Freestyle

-The freestyle stroke, as it's name implies, is not limited by any particular technique.
-The stroke we now call freestyle, which is also known as the front crawl or Australian crawl, has been used since early last century.
-Only 15 meters can be swum underwater (from the start and from each turn), otherwise some body part must always be above the water.
-Some believe that the freestyle stroke was developed by Richard Cavill, an Australian who combined the overarm stroke with the up and down kick motion.
+In freestyle swimming events, as the name implies, the stroke used is not limited by any particular technique.
+Swimmers in freestyle events are free to use any stroke they wish, it is just that the stroke that is commonly called freestyle (which is also known as the front crawl or Australian crawl), is the fastest swimming stroke.
+The only limits is that only 15 meters can be swum underwater (from the start and from each turn), otherwise some body part must always be above the water.
+Some believe that the front crawl stroke was developed by Richard Cavill, an Australian who first combined the overarm stroke with the up and down kicking motion. more

 Breaststroke